renpy/renpy/sphinx/source/config.rst

     images used by that interaction have loaded.
 (Yeah, it's a lousy name.)

+.. var:: config.log_width = 78

+    The width of lines logged when :var:`config.log` is used.

 .. var:: config.longpress_duration = 0.5

     The amount of time the player must press the screen for for a longpress